pradyot29/AI-powered-Scene-Extractor-and-Vertical-Video-Converter/README.md

 ## 💡 How It Works

--Input Video – Enter a YouTube URL or upload a local file -Scene Analysis – AI indexes and finds relevant moments using semantic search -Fallback – If no scene matches, default to the first 30 seconds -Vertical Conversion – Smart crop & resize to 9:16 format (1080x1920) -Download – One-click export in MP4 format
+Input Video – Enter a YouTube URL or upload a local file

+Scene Analysis – AI indexes and finds relevant moments using semantic search

+Fallback – If no scene matches, default to the first 30 seconds

+Vertical Conversion – Smart crop & resize to 9:16 format (1080x1920)

+Download – One-click export in MP4 format

 ## 💻 Example Usage